maxvol/RxGameplayKit/README.md

 ```

-*NB*: It may be counterproductive to use it with `GKSKNodeComponent` or `GKSCNNodeComponent` which already implement the delegate methods, but with nodeless agents and non-SpriteKit/SceneKit use it may come in handy.
+*NB*: It is probably counterproductive to use it with `GKSKNodeComponent` or `GKSCNNodeComponent` which already implement the delegate methods, but with nodeless agents and non-SpriteKit/SceneKit use it may come in handy.

 Carthage setup.